-Camp life was not easy in Perth Amboy that winter, and not everyone was coping well with the level of austerity that was required of a light infantryman.
-A detailed glimpse into the camp life of Captain Wolfe and his men can be gleaned from the British Army Orderly Book of the 40th Light Company that was captured by Americans in August of 1777.
+A detailed glimpse into the camp life of Captain Wolfe and his men in Perth Amboy can be gleaned from the British Army Orderly Book of the 40th Light Company that was captured by Americans in August of 1777.
 It appears that some men of the 40th found it difficult to strictly adhere to the military standards of neatness.
-Numerous entries in the Orderly Book report how the troops needed repeated reminding to "have their necessaries constantly packed in their wallets ready to sling in their blankets which they are to parade with every morning."
+Numerous entries in the

+Orderly Book report how the troops needed repeated reminding to "have their necessaries constantly packed in their wallets, ready to sling in their blankets which they are to parade with every morning."4